SiliconLabs/wiseconnect/examples/snippets/wlan/three_ssl_concurrent_client_sockets/readme.md

 ### Run the application

-Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to
+Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 - Build the application.
-- Flash, run and debug the application.
+- Flash, run, and debug the application.

-- After the program gets executed, SiWx91x would be connected to access point having the configuration same that of in the application and get IP.
+- After the program is executed, the SiWx91x connects to the access point that has the same configuration as that in the application, and gets the IP.

-- The device which is configured as SSL client will connect to three different remote SSL servers.
+- The device which is configured as an SSL client will connect to three different remote SSL servers.

   ![two_ssl_servers](resources/readme/two_ssl_servers.png)